 Relate practical examples to the appropriate set, function, or relation model, and interpret the associated operations and terminology in context.
 [Assessment]

-Write a program that demonstrates union, intersection, and complement of lists.
-[Usage]

-Write a program that computes the Cartesian product of two lists.
-[Usage]

-Write a program that determines if a set of ordered pairs is a function.
-[Usage]
+Describe how constructs of a chosen language (e.g., Java) are used to implement sets, functions, and relations.
+[Assessment]

 Basic Logic:

 Convert logical statements from informal language to propositional and predicate logic expressions.
 [Usage]